The NHS is here to help when you need it, but you can Help us Help you by knowing when you can care for yourself and your family.

 The winter months can be challenging for many Surrey residents, and add more pressure to NHS services during periods of extreme weather.
 Cold weather can make some health problems worse and even lead to serious complications, especially for those aged 65 and over, or if you have a long-term health condition.
 Even for those in full health, winter can bring with it coughs, colds and flu bugs.

 Stay healthy and well this winter and be prepared using the advice below.
-Seek help when needed using the most appropriate local NHS services listed below, and stock your medicine cabinet with the essentials to keep you and your family well this season.
+Seek help when needed using the most appropriate local NHS services listed below, and stock your medicine cabinet with the essentials so you can treat common health conditions like sore throats, colds, coughs and grazed knees.

-There is also a range of very helpful resources on the Healthy Surrey website.
+There is also a range of very helpful resources to support you during winter on the Healthy Surrey website.

 On this page you will find information on: